myousefa/ScriptingLanguages/Assignment1/README.md

 This project teaches the fundamnetals of bash scripting.
 Including experience with pipelining commands, sed, awk, and Perl.

-In the project there is a music directory filled with Genres, artists, album names, dis[c][k]s and songs
+In the project there is a music directory filled with Genres, artists, album names, dis[c][k]s, and songs.
+The objective of this is to do the following:

 ### Part 1 (WarmUp)
 Using bash scripts to get a report of the following information: